Newport, Shropshire: Norman to Tudor period

-Regency period
+Stuart to Regency period

-In 1665, many buildings were damaged in the Great Fire of Newport, and only a few of the medieval structures remain.
+In 1665, many buildings were damaged in the Great Fire of Newport, which started in the home of a local blacksmith and destroyed the homes of 162 families (without causing deaths) to the then-value of £30,000 (£5.6M in 2025) and only a few of the medieval structures remain.
 However, there remain many fine Regency and Georgian frontages built on the site of the former Norman plots.
-This allows the main streets of Newport to be wider and less cluttered than those of the other towns of its age.
+This allowed the main streets of Newport to be wider and less cluttered than those of the other towns of its age.

-Edwardian period
+Local landed estates

 By the 19th century, Newport was surrounded by large estates that came right to the verge of the town, determining size and development.
 The vivary and open fields at Norbroom had gone making the town dependent on its rural hinterland.
 The few fields that remained were for hay or cattle, forming a small green belt.
 These estates exerted a powerful influence on the town, something obvious in the deference shown and respect paid to these landed families until at least the First World War.

 Beginning in the southwest of the town was the largest estate, the Lilleshall estate of the Duke of Sutherland.
 This dates from the dissolution of the monasteries, the lands of Lilleshall Abbey being purchased in 1539 by James Leveson of Wolverhampton.

-The next estate is that in the south-east of Woodcote Hall, a smaller one belonging to the Cotes family.
+The next estate was that in the south-east of Woodcote Hall, a smaller one belonging to the Cotes family.

-On the west between Lilleshall and the town was the Longford Estate of the Talbots, Earls of Shrewsbury, sold in 1789 to Ralph Leake of Wellington who had made his fortune in the East India Company.
+On the west between Lilleshall and the town was the Longford Estate of the Talbots, Earls of Shrewsbury, sold in 1789 to Ralph Leeke of Wellington who had made his fortune in the East India Company.

 North of the town is the Chetwynd Park estate of the Pigotts, bought in 1803 by Thomas Borrow of north Derbyshire who changed his surname to Burton Borough.

 The Aqualate Estate to the east lies mostly in Staffordshire.